mirfan899/sppas/documentation/etc/doc/04_GUI/41_getting_started.md

 In the "Preferences" menu, check boxes allow to show/hide the toolbar and the status bar, and to fix settings (see below for details).

-Since version 1.6.6, the "Help" menu includes an item to open the SPPAS website in a web browser, to access inline documentation, to declare a bug and to send feedback to the author.
+The "Help" menu includes an item to open the SPPAS website in a web browser, to access inline documentation, to declare a bug and to send feedback to the author.
 In the latter case, replace the text "Describe what you did here..." by your own comment, question or suggestion and choose how to send